 George Bretnall was born 25 November 1816 in Brandon, Suffolk, England, son of George Bretnall and Mary Ann.
 He married (1) Charlotte Bunking (1816-46) in 1840 in Shoreditch, Middlesex.
-There were two more children, Charlotte and George.
-After his wife’s death in 1846 in Hackney, London, George married (2) Sarah Ann Parrett in 1849 in Shoreditch, Middlesex and there were two children from this marriage, William and Frederick.
-In 1855 George Bretnall and his family immigrated to Sydney on board the vessel ’Constitution’.
+There were two children, Charlotte and George.
+After his first wife’s death in 1846 in Hackney, London, George married (2) Sarah Ann Parrett in 1849 in Shoreditch, Middlesex and there were two children from this marriage, William and Frederick.
+In 1855 George Bretnall and his family immigrated to Sydney on board the vessel ’Constitution’ as Assisted Immigrants; they arrived 14 July 1855.
 Sarah Ann Bretnall died in 1857 in Chippendale.
 Bretnall again married (3) Elizabeth Nelson (nee Robinson) (1814-95) on 7 January 1859 at the Congregational Church, Cleveland Street, Redfern.
 George Bretnall died at his residence in Smith Street, Summer Hill, on 2 January 1887, aged 71 years.
 He was buried in the Independent Old Ground at Rookwood Cemetery.
 He left no Will.
 George Bretnall, builder, lived at 40 Botany Road, Alexandria in 1883.

 Occupation & interests

-Bretnall & Poulton (George Bretnall, A Poulton) builders, 35-37 Botany Road, Waterloo.
+He was a partner is a building company Bretnall & Poulton with A Poulton, based at 35-37 Botany Road, Waterloo.

 Local government service